 Complete the Online Application.
 The application fee is $35.
 You will be prompted to pay the fee when you have completed all of the required fields in the online application.
 If you choose to apply to more than one graduate program, you must submit a separate application using a new email address, statement of purpose, and $35 application fee.
 If you would like to use any other previously submitted documents, please email us at firstname.lastname@example.org.

 A Statement of Purpose is required for certificate and degree programs.
 State your reasons for pursuing graduate study, specifying your special interests within your chosen discipline and including your background preparation in that area.
 Mention any relevant skills or experience that you have acquired.
-Please see the additional program-specific application materials link to see if your program has more specific statement requirements.
+Please refer to your intended program page to see if it has any additional requirements regarding the statement.

 Official transcripts (transcripts in a sealed, stamped envelope from the granting institution and signed by the school official responsible for issuing such records, i.e. Registrar or Controller of Examinations) of all previous undergraduate and graduate records must be received by the Graduate College before the application file is considered complete.
 When a transcript is submitted in advance of completion of either undergraduate or graduate studies, an updated transcript showing all course credits, grades, and degree completions must be provided prior to initial registration at NDSU.